mxshell/MXStatus/README.md

 ## Development

-This section is for developers who want to contribute to the development of WorkstationStatus.
+This section is for developers who want to contribute to the development of _MXStatus_.

 ### Setup Environment